13.12. Neural Style Transfer¶

 return np.square(Y_hat - Y).mean()

-13.12.5.2.
+14.12.5.2.
 Style Loss¶

-the extract_features
+use the extract_features

 function to compute the style layer output.

-and width of \(h\) and \(w\), we can transform the output into
+\(h\), and width \(w\), we can transform this output into matrix

-\(\mathbf{x}_1, \ldots, \mathbf{x}_c\), which have a length of
+\(\mathbf{x}_1, \ldots, \mathbf{x}_c\), each of which has a length

-\(hw\).
-Here, the vector \(\mathbf{x}_i\) represents the style
+of \(hw\).
+Here, vector \(\mathbf{x}_i\) represents the style

-feature of channel \(i\).
 In the Gram matrix of these vectors

 \(\mathbf{X}\mathbf{X}^\top \in \mathbb{R}^{c \times c}\), element

-\(x_{ij}\) in row \(i\) column \(j\) is the inner product of
+\(x_{ij}\) in row \(i\) and column \(j\) is the dot product

-vectors \(\mathbf{x}_i\) and \(\mathbf{x}_j\).
-It represents the
+of vectors \(\mathbf{x}_i\) and \(\mathbf{x}_j\).
+It represents

-matrix by the number of its elements, i.e., \(c \cdot h \cdot w\).
+function below divides the Gram matrix by the number of its elements,

 def gram(X):

-num_channels, n = X.shape[1], X.size // X.shape[1]
+num_channels, n = X.shape[1], X.numel() // X.shape[1]

-X = X.reshape(num_channels, n)
+X = X.reshape((num_channels, n))

 return np.dot(X, X.T) / (num_channels * n)